WireGuard/wintun/README.md

 - *Adapter*: Adapter handle obtained with WintunOpenAdapter or WintunCreateAdapter.

-#### WintunOpenAdapter()
+#### WintunDeletePoolDriver()

-`WINTUN_ADAPTER_HANDLE WintunOpenAdapter (const WCHAR * Pool, const WCHAR * Name)`
+`BOOL WintunDeletePoolDriver (const WCHAR * Pool, BOOL * RebootRequired)`

-Finds a Wintun adapter by its name.
+Deletes all Wintun adapters in a pool and if there are no more adapters in any other pools, also removes Wintun from the driver store, usually called by uninstallers.

 **Parameters**

 - *Pool*: Name of the adapter pool.
 Zero-terminated string of up to WINTUN\_MAX\_POOL-1 characters.
-- *Name*: Adapter name.
-Zero-terminated string of up to MAX\_ADAPTER\_NAME-1 characters.
+- *RebootRequired*: Optional pointer to a boolean flag to be set to TRUE in case SetupAPI suggests a reboot.

 **Returns**

-If the function succeeds, the return value is adapter handle.
-Must be released with WintunFreeAdapter.
-If the function fails, the return value is NULL.
+If the function succeeds, the return value is nonzero.
+If the function fails, the return value is zero.
 To get extended error information, call GetLastError.
-Possible errors include the following: ERROR\_FILE\_NOT\_FOUND if adapter with given name is not found; ERROR\_ALREADY\_EXISTS if adapter is found but not a Wintun-class or not a member of the pool

 #### WintunOpenAdapterDeviceObject()